PODsys-ai/podsys/pkgs/ainexus/README.md

 The scripts in the repository run within the Docker container `ainexus`.

 - The `root` directory has an actual path of `/root` in the container.
-- The `jammy` directory has an actual path of `/jammy` in the container.
+- The `user-data` directory has an actual path of `/user-data` in the container.
-- The `core` folder contains Python-written monitoring code, which is ultimately packaged into a binary file and run in the ainexus container.
+- The `core` folder contains Python monitoring code, which is ultimately packaged into a binary file and run in the ainexus container.